Avash027/software-engineering-interview-prep/system-design/questions/Tinder system design/Tinder System design.md

 #### Description

 Server should be able to recommend profiles to users.
 These recommendations should take into consideration the age and gender preferences.
-Server should also be able to recommend profiles that are close to the user.
+Server should also be able to recommend profiles that are geographically close to the user.

 #### Components required

 - **Relational database**
   - We can do horizontal partitioning (sharding) on the database based on the location.
-So we can do efficient query processing for location.
+Also, we can put indexes on the name and age, so we can do efficient query processing.
-  - For every partition we will have a master slave architecture.
+  - For every database partition we will have a master slave architecture.
+This will allow the application to work even if the primary database fails.

 #### Diagram